-At each Annual General Meeting the following Directors automatically retire and are eligible for reappointment:
+At each Annual General Meeting the following Directors automatically retire and are eligible for re-appointment:

-- Any Director who has been elected in the office for a period in excess of three consecutive years or until the third annual general meeting following her/his appointment, whichever is longer, without submitting him/herself for re-election; - Any Director who was appointed by the Directors during the year to fill a casual vacancy or as an addition to the existing Directors; - One-third of the Directors or, if their number is not a multiple of three, then the greatest of one or the number nearest to but not exceeding one-third.
+- any Director who has been elected in the office for a period in excess of three consecutive years or until the third Annual General Meeting following her/his appointment, whichever is longer, without submitting him/ herself for re-election; - any Director who was appointed by the Directors during the year to fill a casual vacancy or as an addition to the existing Directors; and - one-third of the Directors or, if their number is not a multiple of three, then the greatest of one or the number nearest to but not exceeding one-third (if the Company has a Managing Director, they are exempt from this requirement).

-Recommendation 1.3: Written contracts of Directors and Senior Executive appointment.
+1.3 Written Contracts of Directors and Senior Executive Appointments

-New Directors receive the letter of their appointment and a deed of indemnity, insurance and access.
-Non-executive Directors are not appointed for fixed terms.
+New Directors receive a letter of appointment and a deed of indemnity, insurance and access.
+Non-Executive Directors are not appointed for fixed terms.
 Executive Directors have written service contracts which set out the material terms of employment, including a description of position and duties, reporting lines, remuneration arrangements and termination rights and entitlements.

-Each senior executive enters into a service contract which sets out the material terms of employment, including a description of position and duties, reporting lines, remuneration arrangements and termination rights and entitlements.
-Contract details of senior executives which are key management personnel are summarised in the Remuneration Report within the Annual Report which can be accessed on the Company's website at www.austinmining.com.au
+Each senior executive enters into a service contract which sets out the material terms of employment, including a description of position and duties, reporting lines, remuneration which sets out the material terms of employment, including a description of position and duties, reporting lines, remuneration arrangements and termination rights and entitlements.
+Contract details of senior executives which are key management personnel are summarised within the Remuneration Report in the Annual Report which can be accessed on the Company's website at www.austinmining.com.au

-Recommendation 1.4: Company Secretary.
+1.4 Company Secretary

-The Company Secretary is accountable directly to the Board (through the Chairman) for facilitating the Company's corporate governance processes and the proper functioning of the Board.
+The Company Secretary is accountable directly to the Board through the Chairman, responsible for all matters to do with the proper functioning of the Board.
 Each Director is entitled to access the advice and services of the Company Secretary.

 In accordance with the Company's Constitution, the appointment and removal of the Company Secretary is a matter for the Board as a whole.
-A copy of the Constitution is available on the Company website under Corporate Governance and the details of the Company Secretary are set out in the Directors' Report contained within the Annual Report.
+A copy of the Constitution is available on the Company's website under Corporate Governance, and the details and experience of the Company Secretary are set out within the Directors' Report contained in the Annual Report.

-Recommendation 1.5: Diversity.
+1.5 Diversity